HazeDT/PHMGNNBenchmark/README.md

 ```
 @article{PHMGNNBenchmark,
   title={The emerging graph neural networks for intelligent fault diagnostics and prognostics: A guideline and a benchmark study},
-  author={Tianfu Li and Zheng Zhou and Sinan Li  and Chuang Sun and Ruqiang Yan and Xuefeng Chen,},
+  author={Tianfu Li and Zheng Zhou and Sinan Li and Chuang Sun and Ruqiang Yan and Xuefeng Chen},
   journal={Mechanical Systems and Signal Processing},
   Doi = {j.ymssp.2021.108653},
   year={2022}